Do I need to be an experienced paddler?

 The simple answer is yes!
 All craft must be registered to take to the water on any part of the Inland Waterway network of England (canals, rivers, navigations).
 The Environment Agency (EA) is the navigation authority for the section of the Stour that runs from Brundon Mill (upstream of Sudbury) to Cattawade (near Manningtree).

-- A person in the craft is a current British Canoeing member
+- At least one person in the craft is a British Canoeing (BC) member

-- The craft is currently registered with the Environment Agency
+- The craft is already registered with the Environment Agency (EA)

-- You obtain an Environment Agency craft registration via the River Stour Trust (available in advance as ticket option also comprising S2C entry)
+- You obtain an Environment Agency craft registration via the River Stour Trust by:

 Do you hire craft for the event?